cocos/cocos-docs/en/editor/preferences/index.md

 ![laboratory](./index/laboratory.png)

+- **Enable Deferred Render Pipeline**: Enable or disable the Deferred Render Pipeline.
+Deferred Render Pipeline is disable by default.
+Please refer to [Deferred Render Pipeline](../../render-pipeline/builtin-pipeline.md#Deferred%Render%Pipeline) for more information.

 - **Scene Real-time Cache**: This option is enabled by default and is mainly used to cache scene data to the `temp/scene/[SCENE_UUID]/[TIME].json` file in the project directory at regular intervals (currently 5s) during scene editing.
 In case of emergencies such as scene crash, process stuck, etc., a popup window will be displayed when the editor is opened again to indicate whether to apply the most recent scene file in the cache.

   > **Note**: in daily use, as long as the scene is opened normally, all the scene files cached before the current scene is opened will be cleared.
 If you have special needs to view the specified scene files in the cache, please close the corresponding scene in the editor first.